yukiarimo/yukiarimo/Blog.md

 - [ ] The Future of AI: Predictions and Possibilities
 - [ ] Recap: AI Fundamentals and Ethics

-> Block 2: AI Technologies and Tools
+> Block 2: Intelligent System Toolkit
 - [x] **JavaScript Introduction** (Explore the basics of JavaScript and its role in web development) [Watch](https://youtu.be/sWVwNWP-zTQ?si=SgAsIPDdQuETnMxL)
 - [ ] Python Introduction (Coming soon)
 - [ ] PyTorch Introduction (Coming soon)